switch180/RiverLink-SDVoE/docs/GETTING_STARTED.md

 ### Option B: Manual Installation

 1. Download the latest release from the [releases page](https://github.com/switch180/RiverLink-SDVoE/releases)
-2. Extract the `riverlink` folder from the archive
+2. Extract the `sdvoe` folder from the archive
-3. Copy the `riverlink` folder to your `config/custom_components` directory
+3. Copy the `sdvoe` folder to your `config/custom_components` directory
 4. **Restart Home Assistant**

 ---